puikinsh/Dazzling/readme.txt

 Theme documentation is available on http://colorlib.com/wp/support/dazzling

 /*========= Changelog =========*/

+= 1.3.6 - 09.11.2014 =

+* Added different content width for Full-width template for plugins that depends on it to work properly.

 = 1.3.6 - 15.10.2014 =

 * Updated translation files to match the latest update